-Test of English as a Foreign Michigan Canadian Paper Based Test International English Language Testing System (IELTS) Language Proficiency Index (LPI) English Language Assessment Library Battery (MELAB) Test of English for Scholars and Trainees (CanTEST) Canadian Academic English Language (CAEL) TRU Placement 88+ with no section below 20 570+ Test of Written English (TWE) 4.5+ 230+ Essay 4.5+ 6.5+ with no bands below 6.0 Level 6 Enroll in first- year university- level course e.g. ENGL H100H, H102H or H107H if suitable to educational goals 81+ 4.5+ with no component score below 4.0 Overall 70+ No subtest below 60 Direct entry to all TRU academic programs and courses.
-80+ 550-569 TWE 4.0+ 213-229 Essay 4.0+ 6.0+ with no band below 5.5 Level 5 (minimum 30/40 essay) Enroll in first- year university- level course e.g. ENGL H100H, H102H or H107H if suitable to educational goals 77+ 4.0+ with no component score below 4.0 Overall 60+ No subtest below 50 Direct entry into Level 5 Campus- based ESL (2 ESL courses and 3 Academic courses) 71+ 530-549 197-212 5.5+ with no band below 5.0 Level 4 Enroll in ENGL H106H or (ABE) ENGL H028H 74+ 4.0+ with no component score below 3.5 Overall 50+ No subtest below 40 Direct entry into Level 4 Campus- based ESL (4 ESL courses and 1 Academic courses) 61+ 500-529 173-196 5.0+ Level 3 and Below Remedial English is required - discuss with Student Services or Program Advisor 69+ 3.5+ Overall 40+ Direct entry into Campus- based Level 3 ESL LPI, a provincially recognized assessment, is available for a fee from the University of British Columbia (UBC)'s Applied Research and Evaluation Services.
-For more information click here or visit www.lpitest.ca.
-A student must meet or exceed the required level on all aspects to be at any specific level (e.g. Direct entry students must have 88+ and all sections at least 20).
+Test of English as a Foreign Language (TOEFL) International Michigan English Language Canadian Test of English for Canadian Academic Internal Based Test (iBT) Paper Based Test Computer Based Test (CBT) English Language Testing System (IELTS) Language Proficiency Index (LPI) Assessment Library Battery (MELAB) Scholars and Trainees (CanTEST) English Language (CAEL) TRU Placement 88+ with no section below 20 570+ Test of Written English (TWE) 4.5+ 230+ Essay 4.5+ 6.5+ with no bands below 6.0 Level 6 Enroll in first- year university- level course e.g. ENGL H100H, H102H or H107H if suitable to educational goals 81+ 4.5+ with no component score below 4.0 Overall 70+ No subtest below 60 Direct entry to all TRU academic programs and courses.
+80+ 550-569 TWE 4.0+ 213-229 Essay 4.0+ 6.0+ with no band below 5.5 Level 5 (minimum 30/40 essay) Enroll in first- year university- level course e.g. ENGL H100H, H102H or H107H if suitable to educational goals 77+ 4.0+ with no component score below 4.0 Overall 60+ No subtest below 50 Direct entry into Level 5 Campus- based ESL (2 ESL courses and 3 Academic courses) 71+ 530-549 197-212 5.5+ with no band below 5.0 Level 4 Enroll in ENGL H106H or (ABE) ENGL H028H 74+ 4.0+ with no component score below 3.5 Overall 50+ No subtest below 40 Direct entry into Level 4 Campus- based ESL (4 ESL courses and 1 Academic courses) 61+ 500-529 173-196 5.0+ Level 3 and Below Remedial English is required - discuss with Student Services or Program Advisor 69+ 3.5+ Overall 40+ Direct entry into Campus- based Level 3 ESL \LPI, a provincially recognized assessment, is available for a fee from the University of British Columbia (UBC)'s Applied Research and Evaluation Services.
+For more information click here or visit www.lpitest.ca. \\A student must meet or exceed the required level on all aspects to be at any specific level (e.g. Direct entry students must have 88+ and all sections at least 20).
 When sub-scores are used, a good mark in one area will not compensate for a poor mark in another.
-If a student does not meet the requirements for direct entry, it is recommended that they write the TRU placement test to determine the appropriate placement for them in ESAL.
+If a student does not meet the requirements for direct entry, it is recommended that they write the TRU placement test to determine the appropriate placement for them in English as a second language (ESLG).
 If all of their scores, subtests and overall standing, place them at, for example Level 4, it is recommended that they do the TRU placement test to determine their courses; however they will not be placed below Level 4 (or whichever level their initial scores place them).